Samwakelam/03_JAVASCRIPT_PASSWORD_GENERATOR_SLW/README.md

 I am so close to acheiving this.

+(Update 03.10.2020 - 10.00) - I have got it working by refining the code and better creating the inputPass function  to call the other functions as needed.
+My difficulty now is to refine the code so that:
+   * if the user dose not follow instructions, the code runs more smoothly.
+   * if the generate button is clicked again the form resets.

 ## Credits

 Thanks need to go to: Pawel and Andy for helping me trouble shoot, undefined function and capturing my for loop respectivley.